Zerkath/cc-socket-controller/README.md

 The API for the mod is listed here: https://tweaked.cc/

-Maybe depency for the future https://github.com/rxi/json.lua
+Currently using https://github.com/rxi/json.lua to encode and encode.